SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 To simplify the relationships between designated and convenience initializers, Swift applies the following three rules for delegation calls between initializers:

+**Rule 1**
-1) Designated initializers must call a designated initializer from their immediate superclass.
+  Designated initializers must call a designated initializer from their immediate superclass.

+**Rule 2**
-2) Convenience initializers must call another initializer from the *same* class.
+  Convenience initializers must call another initializer from the *same* class.

+**Rule 3**
-3) Convenience initializers must ultimately end up calling a designated initializer.
+  Convenience initializers must ultimately end up calling a designated initializer.

 A simple way to remember this is:

-* Designated initializers must delegate *up*
+* Designated initializers must always delegate *up*
-* Convenience initializers must delegate *across*
+* Convenience initializers must always delegate *across*

 These rules are illustrated in the figure below: